darrenfishell/big-party/_portfolio/item2-lodging.md

 The Westin Harborview is the closest and best option to the venue.
 We have a [wedding block available](https://www.marriott.com/event-reservations/reservation-link.mi?id=1640189676884&key=GRP&app=resvlink) at a discounted rate.

 There are plenty of other great options in and around Portland, too.
-If you're looking for broader trip planning suggestions, <a href="#p-non-wedding-fun" data-toggle="modal">click here</a>.
+If you're looking for broader trip planning suggestions, <a href="#p-non-wedding-fun" data-dismiss="modal" data-toggle="modal">click here</a>.

 {:.list-inline}
 -